Psychotherapy

 - borderline personality disorder or dependent personality disorder

-Not everyone who has psychotherapy will have a mental health condition.
 These therapies can also be helpful to learn how to deal with stressful and challenging situations using healthy coping skills.

-What are the types of psychotherapy?
+What types of psychotherapy are available?

 - Mindfulness-based cognitive therapy — a type of CBT that involves learning 'mindfulness meditation'.
+A way of being present and 'unhooking' from the pull of your mind.

 Your therapist may combine exercises or practices from different types of psychotherapy to tailor a therapy for you.